mirfanmcs/AI-Samples/Computer-Vision/Detect-Object-In-Image/readme.md

-# Detect Object in Image
+# Detect Objects in Image

 A sample application that uses Azure AI Foundry Custom Vision Service to detect and identify objects within images.
 It can locate multiple objects and provide bounding boxes with confidence scores.